informedcitizenry/6502.Net/README.md

 # 6502.Net, A Simple .Net-Based 6502 Cross-Assembler
 ### Version 1.3
 ## Introduction
 The 6502.Net Macro Assembler is a simple cross-assembler targeting the MOS 6502 and related CPU architectures.
 It is written for .Net (Version 4.5.1) and supports all of the published (legal) instructions of 6502-based CPUs.
 The 6502 was a popular choice for video game system and microcomputer manufacturers in the 1970s and mid-1980s, due to its cost and efficient design.
 Among hobbyists and embedded systems manufacturers today it still sees its share of use.
 For more information, see [wiki entry](https://en.wikipedia.org/wiki/MOS_Technology_6502) or [6502 resource page](http://6502.org) to learn more about this microprocessor.

 ## Legal
 * 6502.Net (c) 2017 informedcitizenry
 * System.CommandLine, a [command-line argument parser](https://github.com/dotnet/corefxlab/tree/master/src/System.CommandLine) (c) Microsoft Corporation

 See LICENSE and LICENSE_third_party for licensing information.
 ## Overview
 The 6502.Net assembler is simple to use.
 Invoke it from a command line with the assembly source and (optionally) the output filename in the parameters.
 For instance, a `/6502.Net myprg.asm` command will output assembly listing in `myprgm.asm` to binary output.
 To specify output file name use the `-o <file>` or `--output=<file>` option, otherwise the default output filename will be `a.out`.

 You can specify as many source files as assembly input as needed.
 For instance, `/6502.Net mylib.asm myprg.asm` will assemble both the `mylib.asm` and `myprgm.asm` files sequentially to output.
 Be aware that if both files define the same symbol an assembler error will result.
 ## General Features
-### Mathematical and Numerical Expressions
+### Numeric constants
 Integral constants can be expressed as decimal, hexadecimal, and binary.
 Decimal numbers are written as is, while hex numbers are prefixed with a `$` and binary numbers are prefixed with a `%`.
-Constant characters are enclosed in single-quotes:
 ```
             65490 = 65490
             $ffd2 = 65490
 %1111111111010010 = 65490
-              'E' = 69
 ```
 Negative numbers are assembled according to two's complement rules, with the highest bits set.
 Binary strings can alternatively be expressed as `.` for `0` and `#` for `1`, which is helpful for laying out pixel data:
 ```